27 Nov How Employees Can Get The Most Out Of 1:1s

 If you need help, ask for it.
 Take 2020 as an example.
 Some simple addition or change in a process may make your newfound working from home life a lot easier.
 If you don’t ask, you won’t get.
 And your people leader is there to help you but they can’t if they don’t know what you need.Use these ongoing performance conversations to ask for support.

 5. Show Aspiration and Appreciation

 What do you want to do next?
-This 1:1 might be anything from a brief project update to a quarterly review.
+These ongoing performance conversations might be anything from a brief project update to a quarterly review.
 Either way, don’t assume your enthusiasm for wanting to succeed is obvious to anyone, especially not your manager.
 Make your aspirations clear.
 Also, acknowledge anything positive your manager has to say, the relevant support they have provided as well as your team.
 Show gratitude for kind words and group efforts.